Fundacio-i2CAT/PLMN-GraphSim/docs/index.md

 This is the documentation for the Julia-based Discrete Event Simulator designed to evaluate the scalability of 5G networks and beyond.

 ??? question "Julia?
 Why?"
-    I could see myself asking this question if past me would be looking at this.
-While in Boston, I attended a workshop in the MIT about Dyad, a framework for  modeling and simulation, but more suited for systems that require essentially continuous time simulations.

-    It was interesting but not really suitable for this use case.
-However, Julia kind of caught my attention, as it is designed for high-performance numerical and scientific computing, combining the ease of use of languages like Python with the speed of C/C++.
-After some research, I found out that Julia has a strong ecosystem for discrete event simulation, including packages like `ConcurrentSim`, which provides a robust framework for building and running simulations.
-I implemented a quick proof of concept and I was amazed on how efficient Julia is.
-So this made Julia a very attractive choice for developing a discrete event simulator tailored to evaluating the scalability of 5G networks and beyond.
+    Julia is designed for high-performance numerical and scientific computing, combining the ease of use of languages like Python with the speed of C/C++.
+It has a strong ecosystem for discrete event simulation, including packages like `ConcurrentSim`, which provides a robust framework for building and running simulations.
+This makes Julia a very attractive choice for developing a discrete event simulator tailored to evaluating the scalability of 5G networks and beyond.

-    And this is the result :D

 The simulator allows researchers and network engineers to model, simulate, and analyze various network scenarios, focusing on the deployment and performance of User Plane Functions (UPFs) across different geographic regions.